miquelmanaois/osTicket-post-installing/README.md

 <h2>Installation Steps</h2>

-<h3>Step 1: Open osTicket and use credentials from installation tutorial </h3>
+<h3>Step 1: Open osTicket and log in using credentials from installation tutorial </h3>

 - If you need help installing osTicket, please see my tutorial [here]